pedrocortesark/AI4Devs-stopwatch-RO-202510/stopwatch-PCN/prompts.md

 3. Like the stopwatch, this element should be exactly the same as well.
 The milliseconds are just under the main element; check the reference images.
 There are three digits for the milliseconds.
 4. I prefer a concise format.
 5. When it reaches zero, I want a small sound, yes.
 And for the visual reference, a blinking change between the current background and the red one provided in the reference (stopwatch-stop.png) will work

+# STEP 2.2 - Tweaks

+With any iteration, I want you to give me the whole html and js files.
+Also, take into account we need the carousel left for stopwatch and the right for the countdown.
+Improve the carousel as it's not working properly.

+In the main view I can see the two start buttons to choose between stopwatch and countdow, but I want to click on the two images that you already have.
+I don't want to see the button elements.

+# STEP 2.3 - Tweaks

+Something has been broken in the countdown now.
+I cannot see the numbers. also when I click on back to return to the main view, the countdown should reset